sguox002/leetcode/cp-algorithm.md

 1 3

-the number shall have n+m bits (from 0 to 2^(n+m)-1) and each row is a cyclic gray code with m bits, each col is a cyclic gray code with n bits but the starting is different. using different start value. see LC1238.
+the number shall have n+m bits (from 0 to 2^(n+m)-1) and each row is a cyclic gray code with m bits, each col is a cyclic gray code with n bits but the starting is different. using different start value (xor the start value). see LC1238.
 Circular Permutation in Binary Representation (1d case of this problem)